winglang/wing/docs/contributing/999-rfcs/2024-03-14-explicit-lift-qualification.md

 }
 ```

-2. Cases where we there's a collection of preflight objects that are being used inflight:
+2. When there's a collection of preflight objects that are being used inflight:
 ```js
 for b in buckets {
   b.put("key", "value"); // We need to qualify all `buckets` with "put" }
 ```
-3. Cases where our knowledge of the application logic can produce better qualifications:
+3. When our knowledge of the application logic can produce better qualifications:
 ```js
 for i in buckets.len {
   if i % 2 == 0 {